-As we continue to grow, Methodist Hospital has expanded its presence on the Internet that includes a website dedicated to providing health news and information for patients, employees, physicians, volunteers, and visitors, in addition to convenient services such as physician referral, a news library, health information videos, virtual tours, online class registration, and online bill payment.
-Methodist Hospital also uses social media, via Facebook, Twitter, YouTube, LinkedIn, and Yelp to inform the community about events and services the hospital.
+Methodist Hospital has expanded its presence on the Internet that includes a website dedicated to providing health news and information for patients, employees, physicians, volunteers, and visitors, as well as convenient links to services such as physician referral, a news library, videos, virtual tours, online class registration, and online bill payment.
+Methodist Hospital also uses social media, including Facebook, Twitter, YouTube, Pinterest, LinkedIn, and Yelp to inform the community about hospital services and events.